cortexinvader/Messenger-bot/README.md

 - Review server logs for detailed errors

 **Database connection issues:**
-- Ensure PostgreSQL is running
+- Ensure PostgreSQL is enabled in your Repl
-- Check DATABASE_URL environment variable
+- Check DATABASE_URL environment variable in Secrets
 - Run `npm run db:push` to sync schema
+- For local development, SQLite is used as fallback

 ### Logs and Debugging